-Ory Kratos does not implement multi-tenancy in its application logic, but it is possible to implement multi-tenancy with Ory Kratos!
+Ory Kratos doesn't implement multi-tenancy in its application logic, but it's possible to implement multi-tenancy with Ory Kratos!

 The recommended approach is to run one or more (depending on your scale) SQL databases and create one database schema per tenant in these database instances.
 So one PostgreSQL database instance could, for example, host 15000 tenants who each have access to one schema.

-While deployment complexity increases - but is addressable with e.g. Kubernetes - this approach has several advantages:
+Deployment complexity increases but is addressable with container orchestration systems such as Kubernetes.
+This approach has several advantages: